lakhanjindam/portfolio-website/README.md

 - 🔧 Built with TypeScript for type safety
 - ⚡ Fast development with Vite
 - 🎯 Custom reusable components
+- 🏆 Certifications section to showcase your achievements
+- 💼 Skills section with detailed progress indicators

 ## Prerequisites